Life is Strange

 The recurring nightmare max has (above) gives great scale, depth and the overwhelming feeling of helplessness through its colour palette and focal points placing max dead centre on a cliff edge.

-With the abundance of forests and Arcadia Bay’s coastal location, it makes the best of sunrise and sunset locations in order to add a subdued or romantic mood to scenarios.
+With the abundance of forests and Arcadia Bay’s coastal location, it makes the best of sunrise and sunset locations to add a subdued or romantic mood to scenarios.

 The next chapter